Modeling Task Effects in Human Reading with Neural Network-based Attention: Experiment 1

 \subsubsection{Participants}

-Twenty-two members of the University of Edinburgh community took part in the experiment after giving informed consent.
+The experimental protocol was approved the ethics committee of the School of Informatics at the University of Edinburgh.
+Twenty-two members of the University community took part in the experiment after giving informed consent.
 They were paid \pounds{}10 for their participation.
 All participants had normal or corrected-to-normal vision and were self-reported native speakers of English.